 - the right to call witnesses, and

-- the right to testify on his/her own behalf.
+- the right to testify on your own behalf.

-If a party is not in violation, then nothing happens.
-The defendant stays on probation and the conditions remain the same as before the hearing.
+If you did not violate the terms, then nothing happens.
+You stay on probation and the conditions remain the same as before the hearing.

-If a judge says a party is in violation, then the judge may:
+If a judge says you did violate the terms, then the judge may:

-- revoke the probation and sentence the defendant to serve his/her jail or prison sentence.6
+- revoke the probationary sentence and order you to serve your jail or prison sentence.6

-Note that if jail or prison is imposed, the sentence is the term that was suspended because of the probation.
+Note that if jail or prison is imposed, the sentence is the term that was originally suspended.

 Example: Marcos is convicted of trespassing.
 In most states, the crime is punishable by six months in county jail.
 The judge orders Marcos to four months in jail.
-However, he suspends it and puts him on probation, with a condition that he remain employed for a year.
-Marcos quits his job after a couple of months and doesn’t look for a new one.
+However, he suspends it with a condition that he remain employed for a year.
+Marcos quits his job after a couple of months – well before the probation period was set to end – and does not look for a new one.

-Given the violation, the judge issues a warrant for Marcos’s arrest.
-The police arrest him and bring him to court for a probation violation hearing.
-The judge revokes Marcos’s probation and orders him to do four months in jail, or the time the judge originally imposed but suspended.
+The judge issues a warrant for Marcos’s arrest.
+The police arrest him and bring him to court for a PVH.
+The judge revokes Marcos’s probationary sentence and orders him to do four months in jail, or the time the judge originally imposed but suspended.

-7. What are the best strategies to win a probation violation hearing?
+7. How do I win a probation violation hearing?

-- gather facts and evidence that show that he/she did not violate probation,
+- gather facts and evidence through an investigation that show that you did not violate any terms,

-- present mitigating evidence to lessen any punishment if a violation did take place, and
+- present mitigating evidence to lessen any punishment, and

 - ask for time served if any jail time is imposed.